Inmate voting rights still on the table

 Lawmakers wrapped up the bulk of their spring session on June 1, but they did not formally adjourn the session because negotiations were continuing on a massive energy bill that would put Illinois on a path to producing 100 percent of its electricity from renewable and carbon-free sources.

 Gov. J.B.
 Pritzker said last week that all the parties in that discussion had agreed on a broad outline of the energy bill and that he expected the bill to be introduced soon.
-On Tuesday, the Senate announced it will return on June 15 to vote on the energy bill, although the House had not announced when it would return.
+On Tuesday, the Senate announced it will return on June 15 to vote on the energy bill, and House Speaker Emanuel “Chris” Welch announced later Tuesday that the House would be in the following day, June 16.

+“As I indicated before we adjourned on the final day of session, the House is expected to return next week on Wednesday, June 16, to take care of some final-action legislation,” Welch said in the statement.
+“Items such as the energy proposal, unemployment insurance and an elected school board for Chicago will be at the top of our list.

+“We were able to accomplish big things this legislative session, and I’m eager to keep that spirit alive in a quick special session next week.”

 Ford’s proposal to restore voting rights to convicted inmates, originally contained in House Bill 1872, was the subject of a committee hearing in March, but the committee never voted on it.